 - Brandywine Falls – Spectacular 70-meter waterfall contained within a park that provides excellent opportunities for hiking and mountain biking.
 The park also has fabulous views of Daisy Lake and the surrounding mountains.

-- The Train Graveyard – One of the quirkier attractions along the route, discover the sight of where a train derailed in a forest in 1956.
+- Train Wreck – One of the quirkier attractions along the route, discover the sight of where a train derailed in a forest in 1956.
 Subsequently graffitied, it is now a fascinating outdoor art exhibition.

 Best time to go on a road trip from Vancouver to Whistler